Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/licensing-activation/overview-extended-offline-access.md

 Extended offline access enables devices running Microsoft 365 Apps for enterprise to stay activated for up to six months without the need to connect to the internet to validate the license and install updates.
 To use extended offline access, you must have Version 2002 or later of Microsoft 365 Apps.
 To enable extended offline access, your organization must have a Microsoft 365 Apps license subscription.

 > [!IMPORTANT]
-> Extended offline access is not available as a license for all customers.
+> Extended offline access is included with specific license packages.
 To find out about eligibility for your organization, contact your Microsoft account representative.

 Extended offline access is designed for users with devices that need to go offline for an extended period, such as users in secure environments, remote locations, or on field trips with no connectivity.

 ## Online setup of the device for users

 To enable extended offline access for users in your organization:
-- Admin installs Microsoft 365 Apps and enables extended offline access by deploying the [Group Policy](#enable-extended-offline-access-with-group-policy) or the [registry](#enable-extended-offline-access-with-the-registry).
+- Admin installs Microsoft 365 Apps for enterprise and enables extended offline access by deploying the [Group Policy](#enable-extended-offline-access-with-group-policy) or the [registry](#enable-extended-offline-access-with-the-registry).
-- Once deployed, the user signs into Windows using a Microsoft Entra account.
+- Once deployed, the user signs into Windows using a Microsoft Entra ID account.
 - User launches an Office app like Word or Excel.
 - User confirms Office license is valid for 180 days.